 “Active Recreation” means activities that involve inactive or less energetic activities often performed by leisurely walking or conducting small group gatherings that do not require physical activity.

-“Arterial Street” means a street, existing or proposed, which serves or is intended to serve as a major traffic way and which is designated on the UDOT Functional Classification Map as a controlled-access highway, limited-access road, major street, parkway or by equivalent terms suitable to identify streets comprising the basic structure of the street plan.
+“Arterial Street” means a street, existing or proposed, which serves or is intended to serve as a major traffic way and which is designated on the UDOT Functional Classification Map as a controlled-access highway, limited-access road, major street, parkway, or by equivalent terms suitable to identify streets comprising the basic structure of the street plan.

-“All Weather Surface” means a surface composed of gravel, stone, macadam or other approved pervious material, with sufficient depth and compaction to permit vehicular traffic in extremely inclement weather.
+“All Weather Surface” means a surface composed of gravel, stone, macadam, or other approved pervious material, with sufficient depth and compaction to permit vehicular traffic in extremely inclement weather.

-"Alley" means a public or private way which affords a secondary means of access to abutting property.
+"Alley" means a public or private way that affords a secondary means of access to abutting property.

-"Basement" means any floor level below the first story in a building, except that a floor level in a building having only one floor level shall be classified as a basement unless such floor level qualifies as a first story.
+"Basement" means any floor level below the first story in a building, except that a floor level in a building having only one-floor level shall be classified as a basement unless such floor level qualifies as a first story.

 “Base Density” means the original density permitted under the property’s zoning category, in dwelling units per acre.